GesangPJ/kasbon-js/README.md

 ### A. Features

-- Account authentication
+- Account auth using express-session
-- Local session storage
-- Session Management
+- Session storage

 ### B. Modules